Valencia is a vibrant city on the mediterranean coast of Spain.

 Puerta del Mar

-The Puerta del Mar was very close to the hotel and I enjoyed walking past this each time I was on my way to the hotel.
-Built in the 1940s it is a reproduction of an gateway that was close to the port of Valencia.
+The Puerta del Mar was very close to the hotel where I stayed on my last trip.
+I loved to walk past this grand archway each time I left my accommodation.
+Built in the 1940s it is a reproduction of an gateway, at the entrance of the port of Valencia.

 The Silk Exchange